 Even if some of the Order’s requirements could be considered a new program or higher level of service, those requirements are required to meet the standards set forth in the federal Clean Water Act and implementing regulations and are therefore non-reimbursable federal mandates.

 If a requirement is mandated by a federal law or regulation and the federal requirements result in increased costs, no reimbursement is required unless a state statute or executive order mandates costs that exceed the federal mandate.
 (Gov. Code, § 17556, subd. (c).)
 The Order implements federally mandated requirements under the CWA and implementing regulations, which are not subject to reimbursement.
-This includes federal requirements to: (i) effectively prohibit non-stormwater discharges through the MS4 to receiving waters; (ii) reduce the discharge of pollutants in stormwater to the maximum extent practicable; (iii) include such other provisions as the Santa Ana Water Board determines appropriate for the control of such pollutants; (iv) attain applicable TMDL waste load allocations; and (v) conduct monitoring and reporting.
+This includes federal requirements to: (i) effectively prohibit non-stormwater discharges through the MS4 to receiving waters; (ii) reduce the discharge of pollutants in stormwater to the maximum extent practicable; (iii) include such other provisions as the Santa Ana Water Board determines appropriate for the control of such pollutants; (iv) attain applicable TMDL WLAs; and (v) conduct monitoring and reporting.

 Non-stormwater discharge prohibition: Federal law requires that an MS4 permit effectively prohibit non-stormwater discharges through the MS4 to receiving waters.
 (33 U.S.C. § 1342(p)(3)(B)(ii).)
 Regulatory exceptions for certain categories of low-threat discharges do not apply to discharges that are identified as a significant source of pollutants to waters of the United States.
 (40 C.F.R. § 122.26(d)(2)(IV)(B).)
 The Order includes various requirements to achieve the effective prohibition of non-stormwater discharges, including Sections IV (Discharge Prohibitions), IX (Illicit Discharge Detection and Elimination Program), and various education, outreach and training requirements.
 These requirements are compelled by federal law and are separate from the requirement to reduce the discharge of pollutants to the maximum extent practicable.